cig0/old_blog/we-are-in-business-finally.md

 I'm a SysAdmin insanely passionate about automation, optimization, hardening, the Go programming language and of F/LOSS in general.

 People stories and their creations fuel my interest to see the world from unseen perspectives.
-In my book, every work should be a labour of love, because only then you can give your full potential.
+In my book, every work should be a labour of love, because only then you can give your fullest potential.
 Stay hungry, stay curious.

 H4ppy h4ck1n9 and [pura vida!](http://bestcostaricantours.com/about/puravida.html)